househouse/design-statement/README.md

 # Design Principles

+We’re House House, a multidisciplinary design practice from Canada that collaborates with people all over the world.
+We love how design can help people.
+We’re not interested in adding to the noise — that doesn’t help anyone.
+We’re here to cut through the cacophony and design and build flexible, engaging websites, apps, and static design that looks great and functions in a myriad of contexts.

 ## Consider Everyone

 While we cannot predict an audience’s physical or emotional state, we can work to address the needs of the least privileged first.
 We aim to create work that is attainable to the largest possible audience, and we work hard to provide the best possible experience to the least privileged.